aiblocks/docs/guides/concepts/assets.md

 The numbers are represented as `int64`s.
 Amount values are stored as only signed integers to avoid bugs that arise from mixing signed and unsigned integers.

-### Relevance in Horizon and Stellar client libraries
+### Relevance in Millennium and AiBlocks client libraries
-In Horizon and client side libraries such as `js-stellar-sdk`, the integer encoded value is abstracted away.
+In Millennium and client side libraries such as `js-aiblocks-sdk`, the integer encoded value is abstracted away.
 Many APIs expect amount unit value (the scaled up amount displayed to end users).

 ### Maintaining precision with "big number" libraries
 Some programming languages (such as JavaScript) have problems with maintaining precision on a number amount.
 It is recommended to use "big number" libraries that can record arbitrary precision decimal numbers without a loss of precision.

 ### One stroop, multiple stroops
 A "stroop" is the smallest amount unit.
 It is one ten-millionth: `1/10000000` or `0.0000001`.
 The term stroop is used as a convenient way to refer to these small measurements of amounts.
 The plural form is "stroops" (e.g. "100 stroops").
-Fun fact: this term is derived from Stroopy, the name of the Stellar mascot whose name is derived from [stroopwafels](https://en.wikipedia.org/wiki/Stroopwafel).
+Fun fact: this term is derived from Stroopy, the name of the AiBlocks mascot whose name is derived from [stroopwafels](https://en.wikipedia.org/wiki/Stroopwafel).